endgameinc/binarypig/README.md

 On Centos, if you have SELinux running and you disable it, you must restart arbtd or many/all of the python processes will hang and provide no output.

+## Getting up and Running with Vagrant

+This is a mini howto on getting Binary Pig up and running on an Ubuntu 14.04 VM running over Vagrant.

+Versions
+ - Ubuntu 14.04
+ - hadoop 1.2.1
+ - pig 0.12.1
+ - Elasticsearch 1.2.1

+Steps:

+    # From workstation
+    $ git clone <repo>
+    $ cd binarypig
+    $ vagrant up
+    $ vagrant ssh

+    # now logged into VM
+    $ sudo su -
+    $ cd /vagrant/
+    $ ./install-ubuntu.sh

+    # press <ENTER> when asked

+    # agree to Oracle Java license when asked

+    # type "yes" when asked if you want to ssh into localhost

+    # enter password for root user of mysql when asked (MySQL installation)

+    # enter password for root user of mysql when asked (Django app install)

+    # walk through the django admin user creation:
+    #   You just installed Django's auth system, which means you don't have any superusers defined.
+    #   Would you like to create one now? (yes/no): yes
+    #   Username (leave blank to use 'root'):
+    #   E-mail address: YOU@gmail.com
+    #   Password:
+    #   Password (again):
+    #   Superuser created successfully.

+Now run the examples (Note: this is still a **Work in Progress**)

+    $ ./run_examples.sh

 [Reference](http://stackoverflow.com/questions/13790475/python-wont-exit-when-called-with-absolute-path-from-cron-or-subshell)

 ## License